masterleros/bash-devops-libs/README.md

 # GITLAB libraries for .gitlab-ci.yml #

 ## Introduction
-GitLab Libs is a set of common functionatilities and templates to speed up DevOps setup processes
+GitLab Libs is a set of common functionatilities and templates to accelerate DevOps setup processes

 > **Obs:** Templates are definitions of `before_script` and in some cases `after_script`, please be sure you don't need to implement your own mentioned sections as GitLab does not support both (template and custom) section to be merged and only one will be executed.